close

-Tarset Archive Group (TAG) is run by volunteers in the community and will be 15 years old in the autumn of 2018.
+Tarset Archive Group (TAG) has been run by volunteers in the community and has worked from 2003 until now, surveying and recording many different features in Tarset.
 Our main aim has been to set up a digital archive for the area, and we have already collated and recorded a large amount of new information.

 TAG works by setting up projects which anyone in the community is welcome to join or initiate.
 We also commission and produce work, like the Tarset photograph archive which Simon Fraser shot over a two year period and produced local feature card sets drawn from this.